sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/build_map_rule.md

 This rule manipulates raw input data provided by the rows and columns in a file and builds a map from the incoming data.

 :::info
-This rule runs in the cloud, however it is truly a connector rule as it executes against the DelimitedFileConnector.
+This rule runs in the cloud, but it's really a connector rule because it executes against the DelimitedFileConnector.
 :::

 ## Execution